achyutha11/achyutha11.github.io/_posts/2025-09-12-speak-your-truth.md

 ---
 layout: post
 title: "Speak Your Truth: Do LLMs Lie to Us?"
-subtitle: "Hopefully accessible explainer of recent CoT faithfulness research"
+subtitle: "Hopefully accessible explainer of recent CoT faithfulness research.
+Originally written as a final project submission to AISES course in Fall 2025."
 ---

 **Do We Actually Understand AI?**